jesselessa/react-native-blog/README.md

 ## Stack

-This project has been created with React Native and Expo tools.
+This project was created with React Native and Expo tools.

 It uses data fetched from [JSONPlaceholder API](https://jsonplaceholder.typicode.com/).

-The application navigation is managed by React Router Native.
+The application navigation was managed by React Router Native.

 ## Screenshots